List of Gogglebox cast members

 The following is a list of cast members of the British reality television programme Gogglebox, and its two spin-off shows, Gogglesprogs and Celebrity Gogglebox.

-Gogglebox
+Gogglebox (2013–present)

 Current

 This is a list of the current cast members appearing in the show in order of their first appearance.

 Former

 This is a list of former cast members appearing in the show in order of their last appearance.

 Duration

-Gogglesprogs
+Gogglesprogs (2016–2019)

 A version of the show featuring only children, called Gogglesprogs, launched as a Christmas special on Christmas Day 2015, and was followed by a full-length series, which began airing on 17 June 2016.

-Current

-This is a list of the current cast members appearing in the show in order of their first appearance.
+Two Christmas specials followed, in 2018 and 2019, however no subsequent series nor Christmas specials have followed since.

 Former

 This is a list of the former cast members appearing in the show in order of their last appearance.

 Duration

-Celebrity Gogglebox
+Celebrity Gogglebox (2014–present)

-This is a list of the celebrities that have appeared on Stand Up to Cancer specials, the Black to Front and pride specials, and regular series of Celebrity Gogglebox.
+This is a list of the celebrities that have appeared on Celebrity Gogglebox, including the original specials and regular series, as well as Stand Up to Cancer, Black to Front, and pride specials.